FDA-AI/FDAi/docs/staff/fdai-director.md

 ### How to Apply:

-Please submit your resume, cover letter, and any relevant work samples or contributions to open-source projects to hello@fdai.earth.
+Please submit your resume, cover letter, and any relevant work samples or contributions to open-source projects to hello@dfda.earth.
 In your cover letter, explain why you are passionate about the FDAI Initiative and how your experience aligns with our mission and objectives.